 How long can you keep garlic in the freezer?

 Peeled garlic, chopped garlic, and frozen cooked garlic can last and last.
 In fact, garlic kept constantly frozen at 0°F will keep safe indefinitely.
-There are growers we know that have frozen their unpeeled garlic cloves for 5 years or more, planted them in very early spring, and grown them with no problems.
-It’s important, however, to check on your garlic and make sure it’s safe to consume (this refers to both fresh and frozen garlic).
+Keep in mind NOT to wait too long before freezing your garlic.
+Freezing your garlic will not bring back its vigor or extend its useful life.
+Freezing garlic on the verge of spoiling will only accelerate its demise upon thawing.
+It’s important to check on your garlic and make sure it’s safe to consume (this refers to all garlic both fresh and frozen garlic).
 Never consume bad or rotten garlic, which can be identified by:

 - Appearance — Look at the garlic’s outer appearance.
 Rotten garlic forms brown spots on its cloves and has a yellow or brown color, rather than its normal yellowish-white color.
 A little brown spot can be cut off and the clove is still used right away, but do not freeze.